-(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, the Commission must first consider whether Claimant has carried his burden to prove that he was in Kuwait for the period between August 2, 1990 and the date Claimant asserts that he escaped to Saudi Arabia- August 19, 1990.
-Here, Claimant's Kuwaiti entry visa (dated November 10, 1987), Saudi Arabian entry and transit stamps (dated August 19, 1990), and the news reports and declarations that Claimant has submitted are sufficient to establish that he was in Kuwait on August 2, 1990 and that he escaped from Kuwait to Saudi Arabia on August 19, 1990.
-Claimant's time in Kuwait following the Iraqi invasion can thus be divided into two periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990 and (ii) from that August 9th formal closing of the borders until he entered Saudi Arabia on August 19, 1990.
-15 with immediate seizure and forcible detention.
+(a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait; and (iii) from that August 28th announcement until Claimant's departure on September 8, 1990.
+18

+From August 2, 1990 until Iraq formally closed its borders to foreign nationals on August 9, 1990, Iraq confined Claimant to her acquaintances' apartments, by threatening all U.S. nationals with immediate seizure and forcible detention.
 Although some foreign nationals did manage to leave Kuwait and/or Iraq during this period, Claimant could not reasonably be expected to have escaped.
 Iraqi authorities were forcibly detaining foreign nationals (including U.S. nationals) in Kuwait, relocating many to Baghdad against their will.
-Claimant and his family understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if they had made any attempt to leave the country.
-The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant and his family in this situation in effect amounts to detention.
+Claimant understandably had, as the United Nations Compensation Commission has put it, a "manifestly well-founded fear" of being killed or forcibly detained if she had left where she was hiding.
+The Commission has previously recognized that for the purposes of the legal standard applicable here, putting Claimant in this situation in effect amounts to detaining her.
 Iraq thus detained Claimant from August 2, 1990 to August 9, 1990.